-Inquiries regarding TSTC's compliance with ADAAA can be made to the ADA Coordinator located at the Administration/Industrial Technology Building (I).
-Requests for accommodations for prospective students or current students with disabilities can be directed to the Coordinator of Disabilities by visiting Support Services located in the Student Services Building or by contacting the office at 956.364.4520 (voice), 956.364.4526 (TDD).
+Inquiries regarding TSTC's compliance with ADAAA can be made to the ADA Coordinator located at the Administration/Industrial Technology Building I. Requests for accommodations for prospective or current students with disabilities can be directed to the Support Services Office Disabilities Program located in the Student Services Center (Building EK), Room 216 or by contacting the office at 956-364-4520 (voice), 956-364-4526 (TDD).

-Students who believe they have been discriminated against because of their race, religion, color, gender, age, national origin, disability, or sexual orientation or students who believe they have been denied accommodation to which they are entitled, should follow the grievance procedure outlined in this handbook.
+Students who believe they have been discriminated against due to their race, color, religion, gender, national origin, age, genetic information, disability, or veteran status or students who believe they have been denied accommodations to which they are entitled, should follow the appropriate grievance procedure outlined on page 59 of this handbook.